JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 <td>

 A user who authors VCS (version control system) changes for projects that are built by TeamCity.
-Once a user authors 10 changes in a VCS, they will occupy one committer slot.
-Committer slots are released after 30 days of inactivity.
+A user occupies a committer slot after committing 10 or more changes into your projects during 30 days.
+This slot is reserved for this user until their last 10th commit gets older than 30 days.
+For example, if a user makes 5 commits on June 10 plus 5 commits on June 11 and then stops committing, TeamCity will release their committer slot on July 10, after 30 days since the first of the last 10 commits.

+If you have utilized all the committer slots provided in terms of the subscription and a new user makes a commit to your source project, TeamCity Cloud will not be able to start new builds with changes from that committer.
+Other builds will continue to start as usual.

 Roughly, each developer for a project will require a committer slot in TeamCity Cloud.
 Regular [web users](#cloud-web-users) are unlimited in TeamCity Cloud.